lgreski/datasciencectacontent/markdown/rprog-dssValueProposition.md

 # Why Emphasize the <em>Hacker Mentality?</em>

-The early courses in the Data Science Specialization repeatedly encourage students to take on *the hacker mentality.* That is, students are **expected** to learn things that are not directy taught in the lectures, readings, and `swirl()` exercises.
-Many students express frustration about this requirement when they struggle to complete the first few courses in the Specialization.
+The early courses in the Data Science Specialization repeatedly encourage students to take on *the hacker mentality.* That is, students are **expected** to learn things that are not directly taught in the lectures, readings, and `swirl()` exercises.
+They are also expected to figure a number of things out on their own.
+For example, the *R Programming* lexical scoping assignment can be completed by simply changing 6 elements in the example program.
+Done this way, a student can get a perfect score on the assignment without actually learning how lexical scoping works.
+Extra work is required to fully comprehend what's going on in the smaple code, as I describe in [Demystifying makeVector().](http://bit.ly/2bTXXfq)

-This is ultimately a test of students' tenacity.
+Many students express frustration about this requirement when they struggle to complete the first few courses in the Specialization without understanding that it is actually a test of students' tenacity.
 To succeed in this field, one has to have a high level of ingenuity and creativity.
-Forcing students to develop these characteristics at the start of the Specialization by forcing them to find and use relevent resources outside the lectures makes them a habit by the time students take the statistics courses, including *Statistial Inference,* *Regression Models,* and *Practical Machine Learning.*
+Challenging students to develop these characteristics at the start of the Specialization by forcing them to find and use relevent resources outside the lectures makes them a habit by the time students take the statistics courses, including *Statistial Inference,* *Regression Models,* and *Practical Machine Learning.*

 # You: The Final Ingredient